lexibank/tlopo/out/vol3/chapter7.md

 <a id="p-201"></a>

-The inherited meaning of POc &ast;qipil was apparently 'I ntsia bijuga', but the glosses of its reflexes suggest that it also denoted 'Casuarina equisetifolia'.
+The inherited meaning of POc _&ast;qipil_ was apparently 'Intsia bijuga', but the glosses of its reflexes suggest that it also denoted 'Casuarina equisetifolia'.
 Note that 'ironwood' and 'kwila' both refer to 'Intsia bijuga'.

 <table>
 <tr>